tv42/topic/README.md

 Go library for in-process single-topic pub-sub
 ==============================================

-This library is especially aimed at situations where where consumers may disappear at any time.
+This library is especially aimed at situations where consumers may disappear at any time.

 Use the Go import path